univuc/UAS/README.md

 ## License

-All services of Univ UC are released under GPL v3 license.
+UAS is released under GPL v3 license.
-You can receive a copy of it [here](https://github.com/univuc/UAS/blob/master/LICENSE).
+You can receive a full copy of it [here](https://github.com/univuc/UAS/blob/master/LICENSE).